wcfrobert/wcfrobert.github.io/_posts/2021-11-26-concrete-anchors.markdown

 ## Preface

-The subject of concrete anchorage is highly empirical and is guided entirely by experimental testing, much of which was performed at the University of Stuttgart.
-Because of its empirical nature, there is an overabundance of variables and factors that can be overwhelming for engineers.
-The good news is that all of the complexities of concrete anchorage mechanics has been abstracted away into factors; no gnarly math fully of Greek symbols.
-Concepts in concrete anchorage are all fairly intuitive and easy to understand.
+Concrete anchorage is highly empirical and is informed by experimental testing, much of which was performed at the University of Stuttgart.
+Because it's so empirical, there is an overabundance of variables and factors that can be overwhelming for first-time users.
+Nevertheless, concepts in concrete anchorage are all fairly intuitive and easy to understand once you get over the hump of recognizing all the Greek symbols.

-If you ever want to do a deep dive into where these factors came from, check out this seminal textbook by Dr. R Eligehausen, R Mallee, and J Silva [[Amazon Link Here](https://www.amazon.com/Anchorage-Concrete-Construction-Rolf-Eligehausen/dp/3433011435)].
-The textbook summarizes decades of research at the University of Stuttgart and is surprisingly readable.

 ACI 318 covers concrete anchorage in Chapter 17.
-Truth of the matter is, anchorage calculation is *extremely* tedious.
-In practice, engineers just use anchor design softwares like HILTI PROFIS.
-The intent of this article is to provide a concise primer to the curious few who wants to peek under the curtain of these design software.
+Anchorage calculation is *very* tedious.
+In practice, engineers tend to use anchor design softwares like HILTI PROFIS or Dewalt Anchor Designer.

+If you ever want to do a deep dive into where these factors came from, please read this seminal textbook by Dr. R Eligehausen, R Mallee, and J Silva [[Amazon Link Here](https://www.amazon.com/Anchorage-Concrete-Construction-Rolf-Eligehausen/dp/3433011435)].

 <div style="page-break-after: always;"></div>